hlavacs/AdaptedVulkanTutorial/README.md

 Here you do not need to install ImGUI manually, since Cmake will download it automatically.

-## Compiling with the Script
+## Compiling with the Windows Script

 On Windows compile using MSVC and the compile.cmd file.
 Make sure to first clone the ImGUI repo and edit the script to let point the IMGUI variable to its directory.
+Do this also for vk-bootstrap.
 Then run the script.

 # Installing on MacOS